coreBOS/coreBOSDocumentation/user/pages/07.knowledge-base/10.configuration-store/gendoc/05.howto/item.md

 ```
 which leaves the service listening on port 8099.
 The docker.env file is an empty file (probably not even needed)

-Obviously, you can also open the OpenOffice document and click on the “PDF” button to convert the ODT to PDF.
+Obviously, you can also open the OpenOffice document and click on the "PDF" button to convert the ODT to PDF.

 Let's add some indications about each type.